Evidence-first supplement

 Why "More Is Better" Feels Intuitive

-Nutrient recommendations are generally designed to achieve adequacy, the level sufficient to prevent deficiency in most people.
+Nutrient recommendations are typically designed to achieve adequacy — levels sufficient to prevent deficiency in most people.
 Moving beyond adequacy does not automatically produce additional benefit.
-In many cases, benefits plateau once sufficiency is reached, excess intake is excreted or accumulates depending on the nutrient, and risk begins to increase before additional benefit does.²
+In many cases, benefits plateau once sufficiency is reached, excess intake is excreted, and risk begins to increase before additional benefit does.²

 This is especially relevant in children, where margins between adequate and excessive intake may be narrower than in adults.